For more information about incisal gaps, please refer to the following:

-An incisal gap (large or small) is when there is a gap from the incisal edge to the aligner.
+An incisal gap (large or small) is when there is a gap between the incisal edge of the tooth and the aligner.
 Incisal gaps are usually the first sign of a case going off track.

 Incisal gaps can be caused by any of the following:

 - Patient is non-compliant and has not followed the recommended wear schedule of at least 22 hours per day.

 - The patient is not getting the needed tooth movements with their current wear schedule - not enough time has passed for adequate tooth movement.